Atlassian Intelligence Edit Content: The ultimate 2026 guide

 Generating new content

-Staring at a blank page is the worst.
+Staring at a blank page can be a challenge.
 Atlassian Intelligence can give you a hand by generating content from a simple prompt.
 In any editor in Jira or Confluence, just type /ai or click the AI icon to open a command window.

 From there, you can ask it to do things like: